-Angelica Kauffmann (1741-1807), Portrait of David Garrick, 1764, 84 \times 69 cm, Burghley House Frans Hals (1582/3-1666), Isaac Massa, 1626, 79.7 \times 65.1 cm, Art Gallery of Ontario
+Angelica Kauffmann (1741-1807), Portrait of David Garrick, 1764, 84 × 69 cm, Burghley House

+Frans Hals (1582/3-1666), Isaac Massa, 1626, 79.7×65.1 cm, Art Gallery of Ontario

 - While painting Englishmen in Italy Kauffman met Lady Wentworth, the wife of the British ambassador to Venice Joseph Smith, and she invited Kauffman to London (in 1765-6).
 Lady Wentworth opened high society to her and she was well received by everyone including the royal family.
 One of her earliest portraits in London was of David Garrick (1717-1779), the well-known actor, playwright and theatre manager.
-Kaufman's business acumen is shown in the way she arranged for her portrait of such a well-known figure to be publicly exhibited at the Free Society of Artists the previous year to demonstrate her talent. - The pose is from a portrait by Frans Hals of his friend. - Kauffman was described by everyone as gentle and considerate but she had a laser-like ability to make money from her art.
+Kaufman's business acumen is shown in the way she arranged for her portrait of such a well-known figure to be publicly exhibited at the Free Society of Artists the previous year to demonstrate her talent. - (CLICK) The pose is from a portrait by Frans Hals of his friend Isaac Massa.
+Garrick grips the chair almost defensively, perhaps he is worried about falling for her charms, he wrote and published afterwards;